Rise Up (Andra Day song): Composition

 In an interview with Time, Andra Day explained that the song was written after one of her close friends had been diagnosed with cancer.
 She described it as a "a sort of prayer" during a "freestyle recording" where "there are lines in there I'd normally find cliché.
 But sometimes a good cliché is exactly what you need in a moment of hopelessness".

 Live performance

 In July 2016 she performed the song at the Democratic National Convention.
 She also performed the song on talk show The View, receiving a Daytime Emmy Awards nomination for Outstanding Musical Performance in a Daytime Program.

 Music video

 An official music video, directed by M. Night Shyamalan, was published on May 9, 2016, through the singer's YouTube channel.

 Reception

 In an album review by Jim Carroll of The Irish Times praised the song for the signer's "grit and gumption as a writer".
 Isa Jaward of The Observer praised the "uplifting gospel melodies" of the song.

+In 2018, the song was used in an episode of Doctor Who (Season 11, Episode 3, Titled "Rosa").
+In this historical fiction episode, the Doctor and her companions must preserve the history of Rosa Parks refusal to give up her seat on the bus, in order to prevent a racist time traveler from making changes to prevent it from happening.
+The song is played during Rosa's arrest scene at the end, and also during the episode's end credits.

 In 2021, the song became an anthem during Black Lives Matter protests.
 In 2024, the song would be used for a celebratory video for Cody Rhodes that was made after Rhodes won the Undisputed WWE Universal Championship, which was shown on the Raw after WrestleMania XL.